History of Salman Rushdie in Timeline

 Salman Rushdie

-Sir Ahmed Salman Rushdie is an Indian-born British and American novelist known for blending magic realism with historical fiction.
-His work explores the connections and disruptions between Eastern and Western civilizations, often focusing on the Indian subcontinent.
-His second novel, Midnight's Children, won the Booker Prize in 1981 and was later recognized as the "best novel of all winners" during the prize's 25th and 40th anniversary celebrations, solidifying his place as a significant literary figure.
+Sir Ahmed Salman Rushdie is an Indian-born British and American novelist known for blending magic realism and historical fiction.
+His work explores the relationships between Eastern and Western civilizations, often focusing on the Indian subcontinent.
+He is celebrated for his second novel, Midnight's Children (1981), which won the Booker Prize and was twice recognized as the best novel among all Booker Prize winners on the 25th and 40th anniversaries.

-On June 1947, Salman Rushdie was born in Bombay, British India, into a Kashmiri Muslim family.
+On June 19, 1947, Salman Rushdie was born in Bombay, British India, into a Kashmiri Muslim family.
+His parents were Anis Ahmed Rushdie, a lawyer-turned-businessman, and Negin Bhatt, a teacher.

 Others born on this day/year

-In 1964, Rushdie moved to England to attend Rugby School in Rugby, Warwickshire.
+In 1964, Salman Rushdie moved to England to attend Rugby School in Rugby, Warwickshire.

 1975: Publication of Grimus

-In 1975, Rushdie's debut novel, the science fiction tale Grimus, was published but generally ignored by the public and literary critics.
+In 1975, Salman Rushdie's debut novel, the science fiction tale Grimus, was published but generally ignored.

 In 1976, Salman Rushdie married Clarissa Luard, literature officer of the Arts Council of England.

-In 1977, Roman Polanski was charged for drugging and raping a 13-year-old girl, which led to his arrest in Switzerland in 2009, prompting Salman Rushdie to sign a petition for his release.
+In 1977, Roman Polanski was charged for drugging and raping a 13-year-old girl, which led to Salman Rushdie signing a petition in 2009 in support of Polanski.

 1979: Birth of son Zafar

-In 1979, Salman Rushdie and Clarissa Luard had a son named Zafar.
+In 1979, Salman Rushdie and Clarissa Luard had a son, Zafar.

 1981: Publication of Midnight's Children